AlephNullSK/dnsgen/README.md

 # :cyclone: dnsgen (DNS generator)

-This tools generates combination of domain names from the provided input.
+This tool generates a combination of domain names from the provided input.
 Combinations are created based on wordlist.
 Custom words are extracted per execution.
 Refer to [Techniques](#techniques) section to learn more.

 `dnsgen` is very similar to [altdns](https://github.com/infosec-au/altdns).
 It does not contain DNS resolver.
 You should use [massdns](https://github.com/blechschmidt/massdns) for DNS resolution.